clonejo/podcast-recoder/DESIGN.md

 ====

 (in order of importance)
- - required for first release:
-   - http_file_handler: honour if-not-modified
  - streaming: download, recode and send to the client at the same time
  - required for publicly hosting podcasts:
    - to check for modifications, do a HEAD request without creating a fetch job
    - on HEAD request delete cached version if 404.